 To do this quickly and easily, and at a desired accuracy and reliability level, they needed to look at the system at a higher level (for example, simulate oil batches, not molecules).
 Stream Systems’ consultants convinced the oil and gas pipeline operator to use AnyLogic to complement this task.
 Its multimethod modeling features allowed the users to choose the desired abstraction level to solve the challenges of the business.

 The created model utilized AnyLogic’s multimethod capabilities to the full extent.
 The model was a combination of all three simulation paradigms: agent-based, system dynamics, and discrete event methods.
-This allowed the users to save time and effort reproducing the system in the model.
+This allowed the users to save time and effort reproducing the pipeline network design in the model.